 What can I do if I don't have a guarantor?

-Not everyone is fortunate enough to have a guarantor, but your parents and other relatives might be able to help you in other ways, maybe by paying your removals costs or by helping you to decorate your new place.
+Not everyone is fortunate enough to have a guarantor, but your parents and other relatives might be able to help you in other ways, maybe by paying your moving costs or by helping you to decorate your new place.

 If you do have to do things alone, then there are still ways to place a foot on the property ladder.